 Sure…we’re an ethnic eatery…

 Fish and Chips is classic beach food, and we take pride in ours.
-Fresh Local Halibut, never frozen (when there ain’t no more local fresh Halibut – there ain’t no more fish and chips), swathed in R&B Red Devil Pale Ale beer batter, fried in non-GMO Soy oil, served with fresh french fries, and homemade tartar sauce.
+Sustainable Alaskan Cod, swathed in R&B Red Devil Pale Ale beer batter, fried in fresh canola oil, served with fresh-cut fries, and homemade tartar sauce.
 One piece, or two.

 More nice words…

 The West Ender says good stuff ’bout The Galley.